Back

 end

 That code is enough to ensure that passing the slot works and produces the expected result.
 For so little work with easy maintenance, snapshot testing can have a great payoff.
 Under the hood, the return value from this “Header test” block is getting rendered to a string.
-Then Snapshy will compare that string value to the stored in test/__snapshots__/**/*.snap.
+Then Heyya compare html nodes generated to the stored html in test/__snapshots__/**/*.snap.
 If this is the first test run, Snapshy will store the output in files that need to be added to your source control.

 Code Changes Always